 Steam: An Introduction

-Steam is a digital distribution platform which allows its users a variety of services such as video streaming, online gaming, social networking, and many more.
+Steam is a digital distribution platform that allows its users a variety of services such as video streaming, online gaming, social networking, and many more.

 The Valve Corporation developed the platform for Windows Operating System, but at present, it is available for other Operating Systems such as Mac, Linux, iOS, Android, etc. The Steam platform primarily acts as an agent between the online service users and the service providers.